 - How much does it cost to make an on demand service app?

+What is on-demand service?
 As the pace of life is getting faster people don’t have much time to look for services or goods offline.
 They need to get what they want in the shortest time.
 Though on demand apps became nationwide, certain services can be represented scarcely in some areas.
 New uber like apps are appearing on the market speedily and if you want your app to be successful you need to bring your idea to life quickly, which can be achieved by developing it with the precoded basic modules.

 To provide services effectively to the vast group of people, service providers need third-party vendors like drivers for Uber or restaurant business owners for UberEats.
 The so called gig workers or independent contractors define their working hours and can work either full time or part-time.
 Third-party providers save business owners money for there is no need to pay taxes, provide paid vacation time and sick days.